palvreet-k/my-wanderlist/docs/proposal.md

 - **Mark as visited** — move a country from "Want to Visit" to "Visited" with travel date and personal notes
 - **Edit travel notes** — update notes and visit date for any visited country
 - **Remove destinations** — delete countries from either list
-- **User authentication** — sign in with Google so each user sees only their own lists
+- **User authentication** — sign up / log in with a username and password (JWT) so each user sees only their own lists
 - **Persistent storage** — all destinations and notes are saved to a MongoDB database

 **Stretch goals** (will attempt if core features finish ahead of schedule):